kalote/api-cicd-aws/README.md

 - ecr: creates the ECR registry to host our application docker images
 - instances: manages the EC2 instances (1 for the application (public) / 1 for MongoDB (private) / 1 for Redis (private)) + IAM profile + templates used during boot (using the `user-data` attributes)

+Prior to the deployment:
+- create a keypair and change the value in `infrastructure/instances/*-ec2.tf`
-Prior to the deployment, create a secret in secrets manager (named `dev/db_credentials`) containing the following key value pair: `DB_CREDENTIALS / username:password`
+- create a secret in secrets manager (named `dev/db_credentials`) containing the following key value pair: `DB_CREDENTIALS / username:password`

 Then, deploy the stack using the following: